 VOCABULARY

+Computer memory is the electronic storage location for the instructions and data that a computer needs to access rapidly.

 The concepts of memory and storage can be easily confused as the same thing; however, there are some distinct and important differences.
 Briefly, memory is primary memory, while storage is secondary memory.
-We will explain these terms in detail in Section 1.1.7. [storage not really referenced again?]
+A computer's storage enables its user to access the data and applications stored on the device securely.
+We make use of storage devices such as magnetic storage devices, optical storage devices, flash memory devices and online cloud storage.We will explain these terms in detail in Section 1.1.7. [storage not really referenced again?]

 1.1.6 The primary purpose of memory